Esteem factors and academic progression of previous and current academic trainees at 葫芦影业

 Charlotte Elder, CL Paediatrics - Senior Clinical Lectureship in Paediatric Endocrinology 2018

 Charlotte Elder, CL in Paediatrics 2015-2018, is now a Senior Clinical Lecturer.
-Her principal research focus is the development of a novel, non-invasive diagnostic test for adrenal insufficiency (Nasacthin Test).
-A patent application for Nasacthin has been filed in seven international territories.
-She has been awarded £387,000 in grant funding as lead or sole applicant.
-MRC Confidence in Concepts recipient 2016 (£84,988) and 2018 (£83,730).
-Other grants include Academy of Medical Science starter grant for CL 2016 (£30,000) and annual British Society for Paediatric Endocrinology and Diabetes research prize 2015 (£15,000).
-Publications 30, 26 as first or senior author.
-Key publications:
+Her principal research focus is the development of a novel, non-invasive diagnostic test (Nasacthin Test) and salivary cortisone as a non-invasive screening test both for adrenal insufficiency.
+A patent application for Nasacthin has been filed in seven international territories and granted in...*.
+She has been awarded 拢387,000 in grant funding as lead or sole applicant.
+MRC DPFS in 2022 (拢1.06m), MRC UKRI Biomedical Sciences Innovations Scholars Secondment in 2021 (拢156k), MRC Confidence in Concepts recipient 2016 (拢84,988) and 2018 (拢83,730).
+Other grants include Academy of Medical Science starter grant for CL 2016 (拢30,000) and annual British Society for Paediatric Endocrinology and Diabetes research prize 2015 (拢15,000) and four grants from 葫芦影业鈥檚 Children鈥檚 Hospital Charity totalling 拢160,395.
+Recent relevant publications:

-Alex Rothman, SCL Cardiology from 2016, now holds a Wellcome Trust Clinical Research Career Development Stage 1 Fellowship 2017-2022, £52460K.
+Alex Rothman, SCL Cardiology from 2016 and Wellcome Trust Clinical Research Career Development Stage 1 Fellowship 2017-2022.
 The Phase IIb, MRC ILA Heart study was the first randomised trial to demonstrate the therapeutic tractability of Interleukin-1 signalling in coronary artery disease with findings published in the European Heart Journal and the New England Journal of Medicine.
 The study was validated by CANTOS, a phase III study of over 10,000 patients published in the New England Journal of Medicine citing his work, and latterly by COLCOT and LoDoCo2, also published in the New England Journal of Medicine.
-He has taken one drug from discovery to phase IIb clinical study with a major pharmaceutical company.
-He developed a pulmonary artery denervation catheter and procedure which has successfully completed a multicentre first in human study resulting in FDA breakthrough device designation and forthcoming FDA approval study (VC funded $66.3m).
-He developed a novel pulmonary artery pressure monitor and heart failure management system which has also successfully completed a multicentre first in human study and is now in an FDA approval study (VC and strategic investment $150m).
-Multiple patents underpin funding for both projects and the work underpinning the development of the pulmonary artery pressure monitor and heart failure management system was returned by ºù«Ӱҵ as an Impact Case in REF 2021.
-Additionally, IP derived from Alex’s research was licenced to form Cardian (WT Grant with a £1.5m investment from IP Group / Imperial Innovations).
-Grants include MRC Confidence in Concepts, (OptiMUS-HF), £57,679 (PI), in-kind contribution £170,302 (Endotronix) 2019, and MRC Confidence in Concepts, The Pulmonary Arterial Hypertension (FIT-PH), £65,610 (PI), in-kind contribution £100,000 (Abbott) 2019.
-BHF, Pericardial Left Ventricular Assist Device, £250K (Co-I).
-Medtronic Inc. Non-invasive phenotyping of arrhythmias in pulmonary arterial hypertension, £200K.
-Awards: Royal College of Physicians Quincentennial Lecture, American Heart Association Young Investigator Award, British Society of Cardiology Young Investigator Award, British Thoracic Society Young Investigator Award, ESC Digital Health Technology Award, Trans-catheter Therapeutics Innovation Award.
+He has taken one additional drug from discovery to phase IIb clinical study with a major pharmaceutical company, with the novel mechanism of action described by his first author publication in Cell (can only include the manuscript publication if the manuscript has been fully published by the time the site goes live).
+He developed a pulmonary artery denervation catheters and procedures which have successfully completed multicentre first in human studies resulting in FDA breakthrough device designation and forthcoming FDA approval studies.
+He developed a novel pulmonary artery pressure monitor and heart failure management system which has also successfully completed multicentre first in human, CE-mark and FDA approval studies.
+In 2024/2025 the device was approved by the FDA and reimbursement approved by CMS leading to acquisition by Edwards for ~$700m.
+Multiple patents underpin funding for both projects and the work underpinning the development of the pulmonary artery pressure monitor and heart failure management system was returned by 葫芦影业 as an Impact Case in REF 2021.
+Additionally, IP derived from Alex鈥檚 research has been licenced to form multiple companies.
+Current device development work is funded by awards from the EPSRC, Innovate UK and BHF (~拢2.8m).
+Based on these drug and device development and clinical trial experiences Alex and the team have multiple large UKRI and commercial awards (NIHR EME, MRC DPFS, MRC Exp Med and EPSRC 鈥 study funding ~拢7m) to undertake digitally enhanced decentralised clinical trials the first of which is now published in the American Journal of Respiratory and Critical Care Medicine (again needs to be out if quoted).
+These advances have been recognised by awards including a Royal College of Physicians Quincentennial Lecture, the American Heart Association Young Investigator Award, the British Society of Cardiology Young Investigator Award, British Thoracic Society Young Investigator Award, the ESC Digital Health Technology Award, Trans-catheter Therapeutics Innovation Award, Technology and Heart Failure Therapeutics Innovation Award.

 Significant papers